praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 discontinued][openstack-shutdown], and till now we don't have any OpenStack in hand.

-During the last few months, we Fedora Infra folks began racking the machines from the old OpenStack cloud into a new RDU lab.
-It allows us to finally install them, and gives us an opportunity to grow again on those "in-house" machines.
-We already finished installation of four x86\_64 boxes (one died in the meantime and is waiting for HW service) and we managed to start 20 builder VMs on each of those machines (so we have additional 60 x86\_64 builders now).
+During the last few months, Fedora Infra folks began racking the machines from the old OpenStack cloud into a new RDU lab.
+It allows us to finally install them and gives us an opportunity to grow again on those "in-house" machines.
+We already finished the installation of four x86\_64 boxes (one died in the meantime and is waiting for HW service) and we managed to start 20 builder VMs on each of those machines (so we have an additional 60 x86\_64 builders now).

 The fact we have those builders now, we don't have to depend on that many builders in AWS.
 So first - we decreased the maximum numbers of AWS